Best list ยท AI Writing Assistants

 From $59/mo

-Jasper earns the second spot for AI creative writing because of its brand voice training, which is uniquely useful for story-driven marketing content (brand narratives, founder stories, branded short fiction for content campaigns).
+Jasper earns the fourth spot for AI creative writing because of its brand voice training, which is uniquely useful for story-driven marketing content (brand narratives, founder stories, branded short fiction for content campaigns).
 Based on our testing of branded narrative content across 20 pieces, Jasper produced output that matched a defined brand voice 80% better than Rytr or Writesonic.
 The Pro plan at $69/mo is materially stronger than entry tiers on team collaboration and the campaign workflow that lets you generate aligned narrative content across multiple channels.
-The price is the issue for solo fiction writers - if you are writing novels, Sudowrite at $10/mo wins on every dimension.
-Jasper is for marketing teams who treat fiction as a content category, not for novelists.
-According to [G2's 2026 Marketing Content category](https://www.g2.com/categories/content-creation), Jasper still leads on enterprise adoption.
-Jasper's affiliate program is 25% recurring (30% after 100 conversions) via FirstPromoter, payout pending.
-See our [Jasper review](/tools/jasper).
+For solo fiction writers, Rytr at $9/mo and GravityWrite at $19/mo are better fits.
+Jasper is for marketing teams who treat fiction as a content category.
+Jasper's affiliate program is 25% recurring via FirstPromoter.
+See our Jasper review.

 Pros